rocallahan/blog/_posts/2024-03-06-real-time-settlers.md

 Whenever the rules require player B to respond to player A, it's unfair if B can stall A, so stop the clock until the action is resolved.
 This includes player attacks that require a response from the target, e.g. if someone plays _Bishop_, _Master Merchant_, _Wedding_, _Deserter_, or _Commercial Harbour_.
-This does not include trading, because in that case there is no obligation for any player to respond.
+(Do not stop the clock for trading, because in that case there is no obligation for any player to respond.)
 While the clock is stopped players cannot take other actions.

 When a 7 is rolled and the robber moves, stop the clock while players with too many cards